 - Contact MRCP(UK) with any name discrepancy queries well in advance of the examination day

-- Re-read the MRCP(UK) Regulations, in particular Sections 8 - Format of MRCP(UK) Written Examinations and 10 - Attendance at, and conduct during, the MRCP(UK) Part 1 and Part 2 Written Examinations.
+- Re-read the MRCP(UK) Regulations, in particular Sections 4 - Candidate responsibilites and 6 - Attendance at the MRCP(UK) Part 1 and Part 2 Written Examinations.

 On the examination day: